neurallayer/awesome-dotnet-datascience/README.md

 * [Math.NET Symbolics](https://symbolics.mathdotnet.com/) - Math.NET Symbolics is a basic open source computer algebra library for .Net and Mono written in F#.
 * [Math.NET Filtering](https://filtering.mathdotnet.com/) - Filtering aims to provide a toolkit for digital signal processing, offering an infrastructure for digital filter design, applying those filters to data streams using data converters, as well as digital signal generators.
 * [Math.NET Spatial](https://spatial.mathdotnet.com/) - Math.NET Spatial is aiming to become a geometry library for .Net and Mono.
-* [NumSharp](https://github.com/SciSharp/NumSharp) - High Performance Computation for N-D Tensors in .NET, similar API to NumPy.
+* [NumSharp](https://github.com/SciSharp/NumSharp) - High Performance Computation for N-D Tensors in .NET, similar API to NumPy wrtitten in pure C#.
+* [Numpy.NET](https://github.com/SciSharp/Numpy.NET) - Numpy.NET is an almost complete .NET binding for NumPy.
 * [ILNumerics](https://ilnumerics.net/index.html) - set of tools for engineers and scientists based on modern software frameworks that help to develop, deploy and maintain technical applications.
 Consist of development tooling (integrated in Visual Studio), visualization engine and a compute engine.
 * [ALGLIB](https://www.alglib.net/) - ALGLIB is a cross-platform numerical analysis and data processing library.
 It supports several programming languages (C++, C#, Delphi) and several operating systems (Windows and POSIX, including Linux).